 Bexley Seabury + Diocese

 Bexley Seabury and the diocese will each contribute elements while other elements will be developed together.
 For example:

-- Bexley Seabury provides learning experiences, monthly integration seminars, and faculty mentors, as well as mentor training and support.
+- Bexley Seabury provides learning experiences, monthly integration seminars, and academic mentors, as well as mentor training and support.